-Before going out into the field for research groups need to complete a Field Activities Plan (FAP) which assesses the hazards associated with the trips, controls they implement, and safety contacts in case of an emergency.
+Before going out into the field for research groups need to complete a Field Activity Safety Plan (FASP) or Domestic/International Field School Safety Plan (FSSP) which assesses the hazards associated with the trips, controls they implement, and safety contacts in case of an emergency.
 The Field Research Office is an excellent resource for planning field work, templates, and providing safety equipment.
 It needs to submitted for review before you leave with enough time for review by all partipiants and the reviewers listed on Step 10.
-If you have any questions about filling out the FAP please do not hesistate to contact Rebecca Funk (r.funk@ualberta.ca).
+If you have any questions about filling out the FAP please do not hesistate to contact Rebecca Funk (r.funk@ualberta.ca) or Christine Williams (scsafety@ualberta.ca).

-- Determine the risk level of your trip; any field work/school requires an FAP.
+- Determine the risk level of your trip; any field work requires a FASP.
 If you are travelling for a meeting/conference/workshop and the risk level is low to moderate no FAP is required, instead consult the linked document for registering your trip.

 - Complete the Field Research Safety Training